 - On the [Registered] tab on the Nodes page (Manage > Nodes), click [Add Nodes].
-The Choose Connection Type window of the Add Node wizard appears. - 2.
-Select Collector Initiates | System Accepts and click Next.
+The Choose Connection Type window of the Add Node wizard appears. - Select Database Initiates | System Accepts and click Next.
 The Define Collector Properties window appears. - 3.
 Complete the following fields as needed: - Collector Name.
 Type the name the collector used when registering the collector.
 SL1 will update this value with the collector hostname. - Collector IP Address or Hostname.
-Type the IP address or the hostname of the collector.
-This information is optional but recommended, as it is used in Step 3 of the wizard to create a link to the collector's Node Configuration Utility, where you will input the token you generate. - Collector Description.
+Type the IP address in this field so the Database Server can connect to the collector.
+Required. - Collector Description.
 Type a description of the collector.
 This field is optional.

 - Collector Group.
 The new collector must be aligned to an SL1 Collector Group.
-You have the following options for this field: - ° Select an existing Collector Group from the drop-down. - Create a new Collector Group for the collector by clicking the plus icon (+).
+You have the following options for this field: - ° Select an existing Collector Group from the drop-down. - ° Create a new Collector Group for the collector by clicking the plus icon (+).
 On the Add Collector Group modal, you can name the new group and choose to make that Collector Group available to all current and future organizations.
 You can also limit the Collector Group to specific organizations.